*********** New ************

 Get your basic VAT calculations right the first time!

-No matter how great your turnover, or how confusing your mix of exempt, deemed, notional or standard-rated supplies, there are still three basic steps to determine your Vat
+No matter how great your turnover, or how confusing your mix of exempt, deemed, notional or standard-rated supplies, there are still three basic steps to determine your Vat liability.

 Click here to find out more